indratanusaha/indratanusaha.github.io/index.md

 I write because a nation is only as strong as its citizens who see truth clear-eyed, without flinching, because dharma requires understanding, not blind devotion.

-Strength is a discipline, not an accident.
+Strength is embodied discipline inside freedom, civilizations never inherit it by accident.

 I write because India’s truths are layered, ancient, misunderstood, and weaponized against her civilization.